web validator

 FAQs

-Do you fetch the URL?
+Do you fetch or open the URL?

-Can I validate ftp or mailto?
+Can I validate mailto, tel, ftp, or app deep links?

-Is anything stored?
+Is my private URL stored?

 Related validators